The Driving Companion

 Q. When I drive to and from a shop, how do I fill in my Log Book?

 A. You can only fill it in to show the time that you spent driving.
 This means that if you drive to a shop or anywhere else where you park the car, you can only fill in the time you spent driving.
-You must fill in one row for driving to the shop and another row for driving back from the shop.
+You must fill in one row for driving to the shop and another row for driving back from the shop remembering to include the suburb.

 Q. What happens if I lose my Driving Companion?